 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Bridger-Teton National Forest Projects
+Bridger-Teton National Forest Proposed Projects

 The Forest Service is considering amending its land management plans to address new and evolving issues arising since implementing sage-grouse plans in 2015.
 This project is in cooperation with the USDI Bureau of Land Management.